-A facility accessory to a general commercial use with physical facilities, service or by packaging procedures, that allows customers to receive services and/or obtain goods while remaining in their motor vehicles.
+A facility accessory to a general commercial use with physical facilities, in accordance with a comprehensive designservice or by packaging procedures, that allows customers to receive services and/or obtain goods while remaining in their motor vehicles.

 DWELLING, ATTACHED

 A building containing three (3) or more dwelling units, completely separated therefrom by a party or common wall with no openings therein, each unit being located on its own individual lot.